 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Marlinspike is a venture capital firm founded in 2020 by Neil Keegan and Mislav Tolusic, located in Arlington, Virginia.
-The firm focuses on investing in pioneering technologies that address national security needs while also tapping into significant commercial markets.
-Marlinspike operates under the belief that defense and commercial technology are converging, and superior technology is essential for national security.
+Marlinspike is a venture capital firm founded in 2020 and based in Arlington, Virginia.
+The firm was established by Neil Keegan and Mislav Tolusic, both of whom have extensive backgrounds in defense and technology.
+Marlinspike focuses on investing in pioneering technologies that address national security needs while also tapping into significant commercial markets.
+The firm operates with a dual-use mandate, emphasizing the convergence of defense and commercial technology.

 Marlinspike invests in sectors including aerospace, artificial intelligence and machine learning, autonomy and robotics, and cybersecurity.
-The firm specifically targets companies that are innovating in response to national security challenges, focusing on dual-use technologies that have applications in both government and commercial markets.
+The firm specifically targets companies that develop technologies relevant to national security and government spending.
+Their investment strategy is characterized by a dual-use mandate, focusing on technologies that have applications in both national security and commercial markets.

 Neil Keegan — Co-Founder, Co-Managing Partner; he began pressure-testing the dual-use strategy in 2020 with 11 co-investments and has a deep network in the DC defense sector.